Metadrop/ddev-yellowlabtools/README.md

 ddev yellowlabtools https://example.com
 ```

-Analyze your local DDEV site:
+Analyze your local DDEV site (this will use the default ddev url):

 ```bash
 ddev yellowlabtools local